-Each year, more and more students transfer to Keuka because they recognize the distinct competitive advantage our focus on experiential, hands-on learning provides our graduates.
+Each year, more and more students transfer to Keuka College because they recognize the distinct competitive advantage our focus on experiential, hands-on learning provides our graduates.
 If you’re thinking about joining us sometime in the future, here are a few things you’d probably like to know.

 Transfer students qualify for state, federal, and institutional need-based financial aid programs.